California Institution for Men: History

 CIM opened in 1941 and "was the first major minimum security institution built and operated in the United States."
 It was the fourth state prison built in California (after San Quentin State Prison, Folsom State Prison, and the original California Institution for Women at Tehachapi).
 Since the California Correctional Institution replaced the original California Institution for Women at Tehachapi, CIM is now the third-oldest California state prison.

 In 1970, a commercial diver training program started at CIM.
 In following years, the program's graduates had much success in finding jobs after release from prison and a recidivism rate of only 12 percent.
 The program was "closed in 2003 due to budget constraints," but reopened in 2006.

 Inmate Kevin Cooper escaped from CIM in 1983.
 In retrospect, factors that may have contributed to the escape included conviction "under an alias," an undetected "history of escaping from jails and mental hospitals," and "a hole in a fence" surrounding CIM.
 Three days after Cooper's escape, four people were found dead in nearby Chino Hills, and Cooper was later convicted of murdering them.
 However, there have been doubts raised as to Cooper's guilt over the years.

 In 1987, officials of the city of Chino opposed a plan to build a ward at CIM for inmates with HIV/AIDS because they "believe[d] it would threaten the community."
 After "Corrections Department officials announced they wouldn't increase the AIDS inmate population to more than 200 men," opposition decreased.
 The ward was constructed and received its first patients in May 1988, making it the second such AIDS ward in California (following one opened in 1984 at the California Medical Facility).

 Shayne Allyn Ziska was a correctional officer at CIM "from January 1984 through October 2000."
 In 2004 he was arrested for helping the Nazi Lowriders (a white supremacist organization) "distribute drugs and assault inmates" inside CIM.
-In 2006, Ziska was convicted "on charges of conspiracy, civil-rights violations and violent crime in aid of racketeering" and sentenced to "17 years in federal prison."
-Ziska, Federal Bureau of Prisons #04299-748, is now at Federal Correctional Institution, Englewood, Colorado.
+In 2006, Ziska was convicted "on charges of conspiracy, civil-rights violations and violent crime in aid of racketeering" and sentenced to 17 years and was released in 2021.